|

 moisture evaporation with curing blankets or curing

+Minimum Thickness shall be 2.5” to facilitate testing for compressive strength and absorption as specified in ASTM C-1364 Standard Specification for Architectural Cast Stone.
+Length of units shall not deviate by more than length/ 360 or ±1/8 in., whichever is greater, not to exceed ±1/4 in.
+Maximum length of any unit shall not exceed 15 times the average thickness of such unit unless otherwise agreed by the manufacturer.
 Warp, bow or twist of units shall not exceed length/ 360 or ±1/8 in., whichever is greater.
 Location of dowel holes, anchor slots, flashing grooves, false joints and similar features – On formed sides of unit, 1/8 in., on unformed sides of unit, 3/8 in. maximum deviation.
-2.7.
-Production Quality Control Testing.

 Joint materials: